openfact/openfact-java-client/README.md

 ## Recommendation

-It's recommended to create an instance of `ApiClient` per thread in a multithreaded environment to avoid any potential issues.
+It's recommended to create an instance of `OrganizationClient` per thread in a multithreaded environment to avoid any potential issues.

-## Author